joey-qytyku/OS-90-fixed/docs/Manual/3_Memory/1_Brief.md

 All memory is locked by default.
 Memory must specifically be marked as transient in order to be ellegible for swapping.

+OS/90 is built on the idea of "unused RAM is wasted RAM" and the memory manager reflects this intent.